What is snoring?

 The soft palate, as described above, is the flap of tissue that hangs down in the back of the mouth.
 If it is too long or floppy, it can vibrate and cause snoring.

 The uvula is suspended from the center and back of the soft palate.
 An abnormally long or thick uvula also can contribute to snoring.

 The base of the tongue is the part of the tongue that is the farthest back in the mouth.
 The tongue is a large muscle that is important for directing food while chewing and swallowing.
 It also is important for shaping words while we are speaking.
 It is attached to the inner part of the jaw bone (mandible) in the front and to the hyoid bone underneath.

-Stage of sleep and snoring
+Stages of sleep and snoring

-During REM sleep, the brain sends the signal to all the muscles of the body (except the breathing muscles) to relax.
+During REM sleep, the brain sends a signal to all the muscles of the body (except the breathing muscles) to relax.
 Unfortunately, the tongue, palate, and throat can collapse when they relax.
 This can cause the airway to narrow and worsen snoring.

 Sleeping position and snoring